99 datasets found

 Description

-The National Household Survey on Drug Abuse (NHSDA) series measures the prevalence and correlates of drug use in the United States.
+This series measures the prevalence and correlates of drug use in the United States.
 The surveys are designed to provide quarterly, as well as annual, estimates.
 Information is provided on the use of illicit drugs, alcohol, and tobacco among members of United States households aged 12 and older.
 Questions include age at first use as well as lifetime, annual, and past-month usage for the following drug classes: marijuana, cocaine (and crack), hallucinogens, heroin, inhalants, alcohol, tobacco, and nonmedical use of prescription drugs, including psychotherapeutics.
-Respondents were also asked about personal and family income sources and amounts, substance abuse treatment history, illegal activities, problems resulting from the use of drugs, need for treatment for drug or alcohol use, criminal record, and needle-sharing.
+Respondents were also asked about substance abuse treatment history, illegal activities, problems resulting from the use of drugs, personal and family income sources and amounts, need for treatment for drug or alcohol use, criminal record, and needle-sharing.
 Questions on mental health and access to care, which were introduced in the 1994-B questionnaire (see NATIONAL HOUSEHOLD SURVEY ON DRUG ABUSE, 1994), were retained in this administration of the survey.
-Also retained was the section on risk/availability of drugs that was reintroduced in 1996, and sections on driving behavior and personal behavior were added (see NATIONAL HOUSEHOLD SURVEY ON DRUG ABUSE, 1996).
-The 1997 questionnaire (NATIONAL HOUSEHOLD SURVEY ON DRUG ABUSE, 1997) introduced new items that the 1998 NHSDA continued on cigar smoking, people who were present when respondents used marijuana or cocaine for the first time (if applicable), reasons for using these two drugs the first time, reasons for using these two drugs in the past year, reasons for discontinuing use of these two drugs (for lifetime but not past-year users), and reasons respondents never used these two drugs.
-Both the 1997 and 1998 NHSDAs had a series of questions that were asked only of respondents aged 12 to 17.
-These items covered a variety of topics that may be associated with substance use and related behaviors, such as exposure to substance abuse prevention and education programs, gang involvement, relationship with parents, and substance use by friends.
+In 1996, the section on risk/availability of drugs was reintroduced, and sections on driving behavior and personal behavior were added.
 Demographic data include sex, race, age, ethnicity, marital status, educational level, job status, income level, veteran status, and current household composition.
 This study has 1 Data Set.

 + more versions